-With out a doubt, these 7 toddler activities must be included on any good daily toddler schedule and toddler routine.
+These 7 must-do toddler activities should be included on any good 2-year-old daily toddler schedule, toddler routine, or homeschool preschool schedule.

 7 must-do daily toddler activities